-One of the most important components of any successful DBT program is the skills training group component.
+One of the most important components of any successful Dialectical behavior therapy program is the DBT skills component.
 When used in conjunction with the other three main elements of the program—individual therapy, phone coaching, and consultation team—DBT skills training serves as a powerful tool to help clients manage painful emotions, problematic behaviors, and decrease conflict in relationships.

 So what exactly is DBT skills training?

 Unlike a traditional group therapy session, during which participants simply share their thoughts and feelings, DBT skills groups are more like classes on “emotional intelligence.”
 While members support each other and share their concerns, they build on this environment of mutual support by learning about key behavioral skills that can help them to develop effective ways of navigating challenging situations that arise in everyday life.

 By being in a group setting, DBT skills training allows clients to connect with others who are experiencing similar difficulties in life.
 It is in this setting that the therapist teaches behavioral skills and assigns homework to each member to carry out on their own.
 The homework calls upon the clients to practice using their newly learned skills outside the group on a regular basis.